ejwessel/raspnode_config/README.md

 TODO: PICTURE ATTACHED

-You can confirm the correct setup of the flash drive by typing `sudo blkid`
+You can confirm the correct setup of the flash drive by typing `sudo blkid` into terminal and looking for a line that looks like the following:

+`/dev/sda1: LABEL="<your usb label>" UUID="<some id>" TYPE="vfat"`

 ### Code Structure